This is an Early Access feature. To enable it, please contact Okta Support.

 - Launch Azure PowerShell 5.0 (64-bit) as an Administrator.

-- Important: Tell your end users how the above configuration may affect their device and mail account.
-For details, carefully review the section Known Issues.
+Tell your end users how the above configuration may affect their device and mail account.
+See Known issues.

 - Make sure to advise your end users to remove any manually-configured EAS profiles that may be installed on their device.